 3. App integration

-Using the app, you can see how long you’ve pumped, the settings on each side, and the level of charge on each side.
+Using the app, you can control the pump and see how long you’ve pumped and the level of charge on each side.

 4. Pump parts work well